wolfv/dbus_type_correction/README.md

 suggestr is a Python library for efficient typers -- those who type fast and make mistakes.
-The library is basically the ripped out bits and pieces from the (old) Android Open Source keyboard text correction, and then a Pyton interface to that.
+The library is basically the ripped out bits and pieces from the (old) Android Open Source keyboard text correction, and then a Python interface to that.

 Right now it allows you to load a dictionary in the correct format, and then pass some context and some input, and the text correction will try to match